 Gift in memory of Helen Borowitz 2013.240

-The older brother of John Everett Millais, William Henry was closely associated with the founding members of the Pre-Raphaelite Brotherhood.
-Following his brother’s encouragement, William sketched extensively from nature in the early 1850s.
-Here, he painted a sequestered landscape of rough-hewn steps ascending a shady slope.
+William Henry Millais was closely associated with the founding members of the Pre-Raphaelite Brotherhood.
+He sketched extensively from nature in the early 1850s.
+Here, Millais painted a sequestered landscape of rough-hewn steps ascending a shady slope.
 A smattering of light pierces a dense canopy of trees, allowing little to flourish except for the foxgloves that adorn the foreground.
 Ivy growing on the hillside, a decaying stump, and moss-covered steps suggest the passage of time.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.